-Examples of quantitative Examples of qualitative research methods research experiment, (quasi-experiment) Case study correlative examination Ethnography (including observation and participation more specialized normative examination observation) longitudinal study Grounded theory time series analysis Examining narrations based on Q-methodology language examination Cluster analysis Ethnomethodology and One-dimensional and multiconversation analysis dimensional scaling Discourse analysis, semiotics perative research Document and text analysis
+Examples of quantitative Examples of qualitative research methods research experiment, (quasi-experiment) Case study correlative examination Ethnography (including more specialized observation and participation normative examination observation) longitudinal study Grounded theory time series analysis Examining narrations based on Q-methodology language examination Cluster analysis Ethnomethodology and One-dimensional and multi- conversation analysis dimensional scaling Discourse analysis, semiotics JAI Operative research Document and text analysis IAI √F

-/ OU AN \ TITA Quantitative research Qualitative research Philosophical source positivism Phenomenology, anthropology, hermeneutics Aim Gaining an objective proof, verifying theory / hypotheses Understanding human behavior in natural environment Character objective subjective Relationship to a theory Verifying or rejecting a theory theory creation Thought procedure deduction induction Starting point/ the beginning of research Draws on theory and hypotheses Starts with entering the ground space Planning research Is thoroughly prepared at the beginning, written project following a given structure The plan is formed during work, research questions and methods may be subject to change => more flexible Course of research Systematically tests hypotheses for being correct, finds causal relationships Gathers a large number of data on specific human behavior and its context, it is recorded and interpreted; hypotheses spring up along the way Number of examined persons Representative samples, large number (usually) Student, class, school Techniques, methods experiment (manipulating with variables), questionnaire, testing, standardized observation etc. Long-term practical research, observation with different levels of participation, the researcher communicates with informants during gathering data without interfering in events
+/ QU, Quantitative research Qualitative research Philosophical source positivism Phenomenology, anthropology, hermeneutics Aim Gaining an objective proof, verifying theory / hypotheses Understanding human behavior in natural environment Character objective subjective Relationship to a theory Verifying or rejecting a theory theory creation Thought procedure deduction induction Starting point/ the beginning of research Draws on theory and hypotheses Starts with entering the ground space Planning research Is thoroughly prepared at the beginning, written project following a given structure The plan is formed during work, research questions and methods may be subject to change => more flexible Course of research Systematically tests hypotheses for being correct, finds causal relationships Gathers a large number of data on specific human behavior and its context, it is recorded and interpreted; hypotheses spring up along the way Number of examined persons Representative samples, large number (usually) Student, class, school Techniques, methods experiment (manipulating with variables), questionnaire, testing, standardized observation etc. Long-term practical research, observation with different levels of participation, the researcher communicates with informants during gathering data without interfering in events

-Quantitative research Qualitative research Data processing Quantitative, computer, statistical, data interpretation Qualitative encoding, analysis, interpretation Reliability of results Done with standard procedures, found statistically (validity, reliability); the research can be repeated Problematic - the results are subjective; secured via a triangle of data, methods, researchers, theory (data are interpreted by more researchers, comparing with similar results, similar individuals in similar context, using more methods, participants' approving of final report) Results Generalization of results for population, Explaining human behavior in a Form of final report finding rules; Brief, apposite research report following widely accepted structure: 1/ research topic 2/ methodology 3/ data analysis 4/ results discussion certain context; detailed, ether interpretation or only descriptive report, deep narration Validity of results Attempt to arrive at results valid for the whole population Validity for a given class, student or school Meaning Prediction, rules Description, understanding, meaning
+Quantitative research Qualitative research Data processing Quantitative, computer, statistical, data interpretation Qualitative encoding, analysis, interpretation Reliability of results Done with standard procedures, found statistically (validity, reliability); the research can be repeated Problematic - the results are subjective; secured via a triangle of data, methods, researchers, theory (data are interpreted by more researchers, comparing with similar results, similar individuals in similar context, using more methods, participants' approving of final report) Results Form of final report Generalization of results for population, finding rules; Brief, apposite research report following widely accepted structure: 1/ research topic 2/ methodology 3/ data analysis 4/ results discussion Explaining human behavior in a certain context; detailed, ether interpretation or only descriptive report, deep narration Validity of results Attempt to arrive at results valid for the whole population Validity for a given class, student or school Meaning Prediction, rules Description, understanding, meaning

-Advantages of qualitative research

-- I. It provides detailed description and form during examining an individual, group, event or phenomenon. - II.
-It treats a phenomenon in natural environment. - It makes it possible to study processes. - IV.
-It makes it possible to propose theories. - V. It reacts well to local situations and conditions. - VI.
-It looks for local (idiographic) causative relationships. - VII.
+A dvantages of Di sadvantages of qı ualitative research qı ualitative research I. II.
+IV.
+V. It provides detailed description and form during examining an individual, group, event or phenomenon.
+It treats a phenomenon in natural environment.
+It makes it possible to study processes.
+It makes it possible to propose theories.
+It reacts well to local situations and conditions.
+It looks for local (idiographic) causative relationships.
 It assists in initial exploration of phenomena.
+I. II.
+III.
+IV.
+It may not be possible to generalize the acquired knowledge for population and in different environment.
+It is difficult to make quantitative predictions.
+It is more difficult to test hypotheses and theories.
+Data analysis and collection are often time consuming stages.
+Results are easily influenced by the researcher and his/her personal preferences.